Skip to main content

 Text and selector

-In this example you can see that the LCP for 84% of visitors was the title, but for 4% of visitors it was the first paragraph.
+In this example you can see that the LCP for 19% of visitors was the article text, but for 15% of visitors it was the h1.
 This analysis helps determine which elements should be optimized first for the majority of visitors.

 LCP elements